- Initial set-up of the Secretary's desk and storage area for medals & ribbons.

 - Check to see if any additional supplies are required; if so, contact the Registrar and together decide who will contact the Festival Coordinator.
 There may be extra supplies in the Registrar's area.

-- Set up the Secretary's desk and nearby areas as per the First Day procedures steps B, C, D, E, F, G and H above, using the same Secretary's copy of the Festival Programme.
+- Set up the Secretary's desk and nearby areas as per the First Day procedures steps 1-2, 1-3, 1-4, 1-5, 1-6, 1-7 and 1-8 above, using the same Secretary's copy of the Festival Programme.
 If the Secretary's copy is missing, obtain another from the Registrar.
 Ensure the adjudicator has their copy or obtain a replacement for them from the Registrar.

 - ANNOUNCEMENTS TO THE PARTICIPANTS AND AUDIENCE:

-- Once all participants for a class have arrived, the Registrar will give you the class folder containing the Day Sheet(s) and Adjudicator Sheets.
+- Once all participants for a class have arrived, the Registrar will give you the class folder containing the Class Sheet(s) and Adjudicator Sheets.
 Note any changes and inform the adjudicator of those changes.
 These may include: spelling of the participant's name, music selection, no-shows, photocopied music.
 In the case of photocopied music, discreetly remind the adjudicator and the participant that they are not eligible for medals or other awards as they will receive no mark, but they may perform and be adjudicated.
-Ensure the Adjudication Sheets are in order by performance and give them to the adjudicator.
-You will retain the Day Sheet(s) to record the actual start and end time of the class.
+Ensure the Adjudication Sheets are in order by performance and give them to the adjudicator in the folder with the Class Sheet(s).

 - As people arrive, ensure that they are not sitting too close to the adjudicator or to the Secretary's desk, as we don't want anyone looking over your shoulders.
 If possible, ask the audience to sit in the rows behind the adjudicator.
-Accompanists may sit almost anywhere, but usually want to sit close to the piano (frequently on the right-hand side of the sanctuary).
+Accompanists may sit almost anywhere, but usually want to sit close to the piano/stage.

-- At the scheduled start time for the class, go to the front of the room to make an announcement to the audience and participants.
+- At the scheduled start time for the class, go to the front of the room with the folder containing the Class Sheet and the Adudication Sheets to make an announcement to the audience and participants.
 Do NOT start a class early without (a) ensuring that all expected participants have arrived, (b) agreement from the adjudicator and (c) asking the audience and participants if anyone has any objection to starting early (make them aware that all participants are present).

 - The announcement should welcome everyone to the Rotary Burlington Music Festival.
 State the name of the class (ensuring that the participants are in the right place) and briefly introduce the adjudicator.
 Advise the audience/participants that, if they'd like to know more about the adjudicator, they can read all Adjudicator biographies in the Festival Programme, which can be purchased at the Registrar's desk for only $10.
 Remind the audience to silence all cell phones, pagers, beeping watches, etc. so as to not interrupt any of the performances.
 Flash photography is not permitted for the same reason.
 Keep in mind (without announcing to the audience) that, although we discourage any kind of recordings of the performances, it is difficult for you to police this policy.
 Recordings are discouraged to (a) protect the privacy of non-family members who may be unwillingly/unwittingly captured in the recording/photo and (b) minimize distractions to the performers (they should be performing for the whole audience, not just a camera.
 UNDER NO CIRCUMSTANCES IS ANYONE TO RECORD THE ADJUDICATOR'S VERBAL ADJUDICATION COMMENTS.
 If you deem it necessary, make an announcement to this effect just before the adjudicator begins to speak.